eclipse-pdt/pdt/plugins/org.eclipse.php.help/docs/source/024-tasks/176-configuring_build_paths.md

 To include/exclude resources from the Build Path:

- 1. In the Build Path Properties page, expand the node next to the folder whose Inclusion/Exclusion pattern you want to configure and click Edit.  -Or- In PHP Explorer view, right-click the folder whose Inclusion/Exclusion pattern you want to configure and select Build Path | Configure Inclusion / Exclusion Filters.
+ 1. In the Build Path Properties page, expand the node next to the folder whose Inclusion/Exclusion pattern you want to configure and click Edit.  -Or- In Project Explorer view, right-click the folder whose Inclusion/Exclusion pattern you want to configure and select Build Path | Configure Inclusion / Exclusion Filters.
 The Inclusion and Exclusion patterns dialog is displayed.

  1. Click Add next to the Inclusion or Exclusion patterns panes.
 The Add Inclusion/Exclusion Pattern dialog is displayed.
  2. Enter or select the required resource(s) or pattern to include / exclude and click OK.